openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

   lastPermissiveDate: <datetime>

   conditions:
-  # If a ChangeManagementPolicy has not calculated yet, it will not
+  # If a [Hosted]ChangeManagementPolicy has not calculated yet, it will not
   # have Ready=True.
   # "reason" and "message" should be set if not ready.
   - type: Ready